-Technical Writing
+ENGL 421 Technical Writing

 Principles and practice in the communication of technical materials.
 Students work on the design, writing and revising of reports, articles, manuals, procedures, proposals, including the use of graphics.
 Works by modern writers are analyzed.
 Prerequisite: A 100-level humanities course and junior standing.
+Credit not granted for both ENGL 421 and MT 301.
 (3-0-3) (C)

-Writing in the Workplace
+ENGL 423 Writing in the Workplace